 - Scroll down for History & Blackbeard Timeline

-The Queen Anne’s Revenge was a frigate, most famously used as a flagship by the pirate Blackbeard (Edward Thatch).
-She had been launched by the Royal Navy in 1710, and captured by France in 1711.
-She was used as a slave ship by the French, and was captured by pirates in 1717.
-Blackbeard used the ship for less than a year, but captured numerous prizes using her.
-The Queen Anne’s Revenge was added to the National Register of Historic Places in 2004 and her reference number is 04000148.
+The Queen Anne’s Revenge was a frigate, most famously used as a flagship by the infamous pirate Blackbeard, aka Edward Thache.
+She was launched by the Royal Navy in 1710, and captured by France in 1711.
+She was used as a slave ship by the French, and was later captured by Blackbeard and his pirate crew in 1717.
+Blackbeard captained the Queen Anne’s Revenge for less than a year while capturing numerous prizes along the way.
+The wreck site of the Queen Anne’s Revenge was added to the National Register of Historic Places in 2004 and her reference number is 04000148.

-Blackbeard then made the Concorde his flagship, fitting her with up to 40 cannon, crewing her with as many as 300 pirates and renaming her the Queen Anne’s Revenge.
+Blackbeard made the Concorde his flagship, fitting her with up to 40 cannon, crewing her with as many as 300 pirates and renaming her the Queen Anne’s Revenge.
 The name may come from the War of the Spanish Succession, known in the Americas as Queen Anne’s War, in which Blackbeard had served as a seaman in the Royal Navy, or possibly out of sympathy for Queen Anne, the last Stuart monarch.
-Blackbeard then sailed this ship from the west coast of Africa to the Caribbean, attacking British, Dutch, and Portuguese merchant ships along the way.
+Blackbeard sailed his new prize throughout the Caribbean, attacking British, Dutch, and Portuguese merchant ships along the way.

 Blackbeard aka Edward Thache